bdnorris/DES-340/lectures/lecture15-images.md

 </svg>
 </div>

-You'll notice I didn't use "color" or "background-color", but a specific property for SVGs called "fill".
+You'll notice I didn't use `color` or `background-color`, but a specific property for SVGs called "fill".

 We could talk about all we could do with SVGs for a while, but it's a bit beyond the scope of this class, so we'll leave it there for now.
 But, I hope you can see how powerful this could be, with SVG, we get a new language to draw with, that can be used inside of our HTML.

 ## How big is too big?

 Of course, the point of all of this is that even with broadband speed internet, the time it takes our sites to load matters.
-It matters to give someone on a crummy 3g connection a chance at accessing your site, and it even matters that your site feels snappy to someone with a really fast connection.
+It matters to give someone on a crummy 3G connection a chance at accessing your site, and it even matters that your site feels snappy to someone with a really fast connection.
 There are a lot of factors here, but the items that are in your control are what we're concerned with.

 If we looked at Missouri State's homepage as an example, the largest asset on the page is actually a javascript file.
 The main featured image is second, measuring in at around 63k.
 That's pretty good.